cdl-geneseo/geneseo-dictionary/N/Nom-Nom-Nom.md

 # Nom Nom Nom

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nom Nom Nom

 Created by  Unknown User (ajm3), last modified on Nov 30, 2010

 1. (phr.)
 The sound someone makes when one is thoroughly enjoying food.
 A. Moak 2010.